FGd20/True20/README.txt

-FGII Ruleset for Green Ronnin's True20 Adventures
+Fantasy Grounds II Ruleset for Green Ronnin's True20 Adventure Roleplaying

-This directory contains a ruleset for Smitwork's Fantasty Grounds II.
-To use this ruleset, this ruleset must be placed in the Fantasty Grounds II data directory.
+This repository contains a custom ruleset for Smitework's Fantasy Grounds II.

-By default, FGII data is stored in /User/Username/AppData/Roaming/Fantasy Grounds
+To use/test this repository during development you should clone it to your FGII ruleset directory.
+By default, FGII ruleset data is stored in:

-The directory should be placed in the FGII data "rulesets" subdirectory.
-When a fully licensed host creates a new campaign, the True20 should be available to select.

-Changes to the ruleset will affect campaign that are created using previous versions of the ruleset.
+C:/User/Username/AppData/Roaming/Fantasy Grounds/rulesets
+Note, however, that a custom installation may require you to install the ruleset elsewhere.

+Once cloned, your fully-licensed host may create a new campaign using the True20 ruleset as it exists in the repository.
+FGII clients will recieve the ruleset as the players connect.
+Updates to the ruleset repository will be applied to any existing campaigns that have selected the True20 ruleset.

+Please note that this ruleset is created for/by hobbiests for use in their FGII sessions.
+This ruleset is not supported or authorized by Smiteworks or Green Ronin.
+Portions of the conversion may be incomplete or non-functional.
+Use at your own risk.